 - have some knowledge of medical terminology and procedures

-- online-only have access to a spirometer and 3L calibration syringe
+- have access to a spirometer and 3L calibration syringe

 If there is a question regarding met criteria, acceptance to the program will be made on an individual basis and at the discretion of the RESPTREC® Management committee.